voxelize/voxelize/client/docs/docs/api/classes/RigidControls.md

 ▸ **unlock**(`callback?`): `void`

-Unlock the cursor from the game, calling `exitPointerLock` on `document`.
+Unlock the cursor from the game, calling `exitPointerLock` on the HTML document.
 Needs to be called within a DOM event listener callback!

 #### Parameters